To the homepage of Moto Morini Club Nederland

 After months of doing nothing, I re-started the project!
 During the Winter I had taken the engine out of the frame and also removed the rear swingarm.
 Next on the 'to do' list was to take off the front fork.
 Unfortunately, due to a missing tool, I was unable to this job.
 Fortunately Ben, the father of friend Tom was able to help me out.
 Thanks again!

 This evening I cleaned the frame of all grease and dirt.
 'Dasty' a de-greaser for kitchen use did miracles!
-Quite a bit of dirt and grease came off the frame While at it, I took of the center stand and a few other bits and pieces.
+Quite a bit of dirt and grease came off the frame.
+While at it, I took off the centerstand and a few other bits and pieces.
 I stored these bits in labled plastic bags in order to find them back when I want to assemble the bike later.
-Talking of assembling: I first have to think of painting or powder coating the frame.
+Talking of assembly: I first have to decide on paint or powdercoat for the frame.
 Have not yet taken a decision.
-Paint is original, powder coating possibly longer lasting.
+Paint is original, powdercoat possibly longer lasting.
 We'll see.

 Above, the stripped and 'clean' frame.
 Fortunately, only some surface rust, nothing serious.